 Read more: How to Schedule Employees Effectively

-On 27 April 2022, the government released The Minimum Wages Order 2022.
+On 27 April 2022, Human Resources Minister released The Minimum Wages Order 2022.
 This law amends Malaysia’s national monthly minimum wage from RM 1,200 to RM 1,500.
 That means the minimum wage is increased by 25% in basic salary.
 You should apply this amount if you have five staff or more in your business.
 The same goes for companies with under five teams.

-How Much Is Basic Salary for Shift Workers in Malaysia?
+How Much is the Basic Salary for Shift Workers in Malaysia?

 We know that the shift method is applied in F&B or retail businesses.
 There is no difference in the basic salary for shift workers with non-shift workers, which is RM 1,500 per month.
 But, you must remember that Employment Act 1955 requires employers to compensate shift workers with an additional allowance of 15% of the basic wage for the first eight hours of work on any shift.

 You may pay the salary based on your staff’s working hours in a shift.
 In this case, you need to learn about the minimum wage rate to pay your team.
 See the table below.

 Monthly | Daily (Numbers of Working Days in a Week) | Hourly

 RM 1,500 RM 57.69 RM 69.23 RM 86.54 RM 7.21

 For example, you need to employ staff to work 9 hours in a shift, and you count their salary based on the number of hours he has been working.
 You need to multiply the work hours and hourly minimum wage rate to get the salary he should receive for a day.
 Do not forget to add 15% of his salary as compensation.